 In the Editor Panel, the contents of the script will be displayed with full syntax highlighting and can be edited.
 To execute the script, click the 'Run Code' button.
 The results of the script will be shown in the Preview Panel, to the right of the Editor Panel.

 The Preview Panel will show each line of code with syntax highlighting, followed by the output that it produced.
 Tables and plots can be shown in the Preview Panel by using the Print R function.
-The contents of the Display Panel can be further annotated and formatted using a special syntax referred to as R-Markdown.
+The contents of the Preview Panel can be further annotated and formatted using a special syntax referred to as R-Markdown.

 R-Markdown works by mixing into the code special comments that are interpreted as formatted text.
 To create an R-Markdown comment on a given line, start it with two pound symbols, followed by a space (i.e. “## “).
 A list of markdown comment types and their effects is provided below.